 }

-Global variables are declared outside of all functions and are accessible from anywhere in the program after their declaration.
-Their lifecycle lasts for the entire execution of the program.
+Global variables are declared outside all functions and are accessible from any part of the program after their declaration.
+Their lifetime lasts the entire execution of the program.

 #include <iostream>